 University English Co-Teacher

-As the only Peace Corps host-country in the world that shares a border with the United States, Mexico shares strong cultural, political and economic ties with its neighbor to the north.
-Given the economic relations between Mexico and the United States, strengthening English-language capacities is a national priority for the Mexican government.
-English represents a key that opens doors to the knowledge, economy, scientific and technical exchange, as well as to employment, commerce, and social mobility.
+Mexico has strong cultural, political, and economic ties with the United States.
+Given the economic relations between Mexico and the United States, strengthening the English-language capacities of its economically active population is a national priority for the Mexican Government.
+English is a key that can open doors to knowledge and to economic, scientific, and technical exchange, as well as to employment, commerce, and social mobility.

 University English Co-Teachers in Mexico serve as linguistic and cultural ambassadors, collaborating to increase mutual understanding and professional opportunities for Mexican students and teachers.
-University English Co-Teachers are assigned to small or medium-sized public universities that specialize in science, technology, engineering, design, and mathematics.
-The majority of students at these universities commute to campus from under-resourced communities, and many are on scholarship.
-University English Co-Teachers serve as on-site support for English teachers and learners, as well as a link to professional and academic opportunities through strategic partners such as the Regional English Language Officer (RELO), English Fellows Program, Fulbright, and EducationUSA.
+University English Co-Teachers are assigned to small or medium-sized public universities that specialize in science, technology, engineering, design, and/or mathematics.
+Most students at these universities commute to campus from under-resourced communities, and many are on scholarship.
+University English Co-Teachers serve as on-site support for English teachers and learners, as well as a link to professional and academic opportunities through strategic partners such as the Regional English Language Office (RELO), English Fellows Program, Fulbright, and EducationUSA.

-Additionally, University English Co-Teachers promote and participate in Communities of Practice (CoP), where teachers and Volunteers come together to learn and grow professionally.
-A CoP emerges when two or more people share an interest in a topic and come together to fulfill common learning goals.
-These CoPs contribute to a teacher’s professional development, and exemplify a sustainable approach to English education in Mexico.
+Additionally, University English Co-Teachers promote and participate in Communities of Practice (CoP), where teachers and Volunteers come together in a non-formal way to learn and grow professionally.
+A CoP emerges when two or more people share an interest in a topic and partner to fulfill common learning goals.
+These CoPs contribute to a teacher’s professional development and constitute a sustainable approach to English education in Mexico.

 As a University English Co-Teacher, you will contribute to the strategic objective of Mexican students attaining communication skills in English that are necessary for them to access academic and/or professional opportunities.
-Some of the activities you will undertake at your university may include:
+The activities you will carry out at your university may include:

-• Independently facilitating or co-facilitating extracurricular activities for English language learning, such as conversation clubs, cross-cultural events, or English-language lunches;
+• Facilitating or co-facilitating extracurricular activities for English language learning, such as conversation clubs, cross-cultural events, or English-language lunches.

 • Providing information about academic and professional development opportunities for school staff, faculty, and students through our network of strategic partners.